Last Updated on June 23, 2026 by Emma Fajcz | Published: February 14, 2020

 The Whitecross Market is a weekday food market spanning a large area between Barbican and Old Street.
 Due to its urban location, it draws in hordes of workers every day looking for great lunch options from Indian to Italian, Mexican to Middle Eastern.

-What you should try: Luardos Mexican street food made from scratch.
+What You Should Try: Enjoy Mexican street food made from scratch at Luardos.
 They specialize in making delicious burritos, tacos and quesadillas.

 Tooting Market